Tom Beaton: Cricket career

 As of 2009 Beaton was playing for Mount Lawley in Western Australian club cricket and in August the Cricket Australia Youth Selection Panel selected him in a fourteen-man squad which played five one-day matches against a Sri Lanka side in the Northern Territory.
 His junior career ultimately included captaining the Australian Under-19 team in a Test match against India in 2009, and he was also a member of the Australian team that won the 2010 ICC Under-19 Cricket World Cup held in New Zealand.
 In May 2010 he was awarded a rookie contract with the Western Warriors.

 Beaton made his List A debut for the Warriors in December 2010 following consistent performances for his club side Mt Lawley and being the second leading run-scorer in the Futures League second-tier national competition.
-He made a vital 71 runs in his debut match against Queensland, breaking the record for most runs on debut for the Warriors and helping to set a new 5th-wicket partnership for WA against Queenlsand with captain Adam Voges, as the Warriors won by five wickets.
+He made a vital 71 runs in his debut match against Queensland, breaking the record for most runs on debut for the Warriors and helping to set a new 5th-wicket partnership for WA against Queensland with captain Adam Voges, as the Warriors won by five wickets.
 He made his Twenty20 debut on 30 December 2010 in a loss to Tasmania, scoring 16 from 11 balls before being caught in the deep.

 In 2012 Beaton had his rookie deal with Western Australia upgraded to a full contract, and also in 2012 he was named as a supplementary player for the Perth Scorchers, eligible to be selected by the Scorchers or any other team in the Big Bash League if there were injuries throughout the season.
 He represented the Scorchers in the 2012 Champion's League Trophy in South Africa.